-Fun fact: Agave comes from the same plant tequila comes from.
-While it’s commonly marketed as a healthy alternative to sugar, it’s an incredibly processed product and should be avoided at all costs.
+Fun fact: Agave comes from the same plant that produces tequila.
+While it’s marketed as a healthy alternative to sugar, it’s an incredibly processed product and should be avoided at all costs.

 Agave contains compounds called fructans, which break down into fructose during processing.
 Although fructose ranks low on the glycemic index, it has been shown to cause weight gain and insulin resistance in the long term[*].

 Coconut sugar comes from the sap of the flowers of the coconut palm tree.
 In appearance, it looks incredibly similar to brown sugar, but a little more grainy in texture.
 Like agave, it ranks low on the glycemic index, but with less fructose.